Women in climate change: Ecofeminism

 Ecofeminism is a branch of feminism that sees environmentalism and the relationship between women and the earth as interlinked.
 According to Françoise d'Eaubonne in her book Le Féminisme ou la Mort (1974), ecofeminism relates the oppression and domination of all marginalized groups (women, people of color, children, the poor) to the oppression and domination of nature (animals, land, water, air, etc.).

 Ecofeminism first came to be in the 1970s when there were major changes in policy in terms of sustainability and gender inequality.
 Ecofeminism work originates in peace movements, women’s health care, and women labor movements.
 Ecofeminists aim to show connection with nonhuman life.
 The Ecofeminists argue that patriarchy gives the view that men are ‘developed' and women and other underrepresented groups are ‘underdeveloped’ which normalizes the oppression of these ’underdeveloped’ groups.
 Ecofeminism aims to open up the woman view of the interconnected sense of self that women hold versus males that tend to be more disconnected.
 Adding women’s views within the work of climate change brings a different perspective that lacks within the current male dominated discussion of climate change.

-Ecofeminism also aims to break stereotypes of women and the effects that climate change has on them.
-Women are devalued in our current society for their knowledge whereas men are praised for their intellect and reasoning.
-Women are greatly affected by climate change with things such as health and reproductive issues that come from the many hazardous pollutants within the environment.
-With this they have no voice within climate change discussions as they are seen as lesser.
-Ecofeminism works to provide a safe space for women to come together, share their stories, and work towards a more just green future for women.

 The Greta Thunberg effect

 Greta Thunberg has been credited with inspiring young girl to take more action on climate change, which has become known as the "Greta Thunberg effect."
-Thunberg is well known for her work on fighting climate change, and is seen as a role model for younger girls.
-These new generations of girls are being called "eco-warriors", they are taking actions for the environment in various ways.
+Thunberg is well known for her work on fighting climate change.
 In Kazakhstan, a group of young girls named Team Coco have come together to fight the ecological problems that pollute their nation, in order to accomplish this they have created an app known as TECO which is an "augmented reality game that merges educational and entertainment tools to help players change their behavior and become more eco-conscious".
 More girls have been taking action against climate change by using technology, and in turn help encourage other political leaders to take action for climate change and business corporations to reduce the carbon foot print they leave behind.